arduino/docs-content/content/micropython/01.basics/08.reference/reference.md

 MicroPython has a built in class called `SoftI2C` (as in software I2C).
 Software I2C does not use a dedicated hardware I2C peripheral, but instead relies on the CPU to handle the clock signal, communication protocol etc.

-`SoftI2C` is avaialable through the `machine` module, and uses the same API as hardware I2C, with a few additional methods.
+`SoftI2C` is available through the `machine` module, and uses the same API as hardware I2C, with a few additional methods.

 - `softi2c = machine.SoftI2C(scl,sda,freq,timeout)` - creates the `softi2c` object with specified pins, frequency and timeout.
 - `softi2c.start()` - create the start condition for initializing communication over I2C (SDA goes to **LOW** while SCL is **HIGH**).